jojoelfe/deco_lace_template_matching_manuscript/manuscript_filtered.md

 corresponding to the nucleus (Fig. [@fig:initmatching]B) or mitochondria (Fig. [1](#fig:initmatching)D).
 In the cytoplasm, we found a highly variable number of targets, only \~ 50 in some exposures (Fig. [@fig:initmatching]E) and up to 500 in others (Fig. [@fig:initmatching]C).
-This is a ten-fold difference in local ribosome concentration, highlighting the importance of imaging larger areas of a lamella to gain a complete picture of target distributions.
+However, it is unclear whether this ten-fold difference in local ribosome concentration is due to technical variation, such as sample thickness, or biological variation.
+To differentiate between the two we reasoned it was important to not manually choose imaging regions and to collect larger amounts of data.
 We therefore set out to collect cryo-EM data for 2DTM from mammalian cell lamellae in a high-throughput unbiased fashion.

 ### DeCo-LACE for 2D imaging of whole lamellae

-In order to obtain high-resolution data from complete lamellae, we used a new approach for data collection.
+In order to obtain high-resolution data from complete lamellae, we developed a new approach for data collection.
 This approach uses three key strategies: (1) every electron that exposes a fresh area of the sample is collected on the camera (2) image shift is used to precisely and quickly raster the surface of a lamella and